voletiv/voletiv.github.io/_pages/experience.md

 **Computer Vision Consultant**

+Playment is a startup that offers annotation services for various computer vision tasks.

 I was a consultant for the computer vision work at Playment.
 We focused on making more exhaustive and comprehensive semantic segmentation for autonomous driving using deep learning.
 We also worked at using classical computer vison as well as deep learning to solve various industrial problems including facial recognition, facial landmark detection, pedestrian detection.

 <br />